sirportu/flow/README.md

 };
 ```

-## Get NFT's on sale for specific user
+## Get NFT's on sale for specific address

 ```javascript
 import { readAccountSells } from "../cadence/scripts/ReadAccountSells";